vdaas/vald/docs/tutorial/get-started.md

    kubectl cluster-info
    ```

-1. Edit Values
+1. Edit Configurations

-   You have to set the exact parameters for connecting Kubernetes ingress and vald-lb-gateway.
+   Set the parameters for connecting to the vald-lb-gateway through Kubernetes ingress from the external network.
    Please set the these parameters.

    ```bash